PrinciplesDotDev/principles/principles/single-source-of-truth.md

 +++
-principle = "One single source of truth" summary = "Data should be held in one location, duplicates of that data should be by reference only." tags = ["data", "full-stack", "practices","medium", "team"] license = "CC BY-SA 4.0"
+principle = "testOne single source of truth" summary = "Data should be held in one location, duplicates of that data should be by reference only." tags = ["data", "full-stack", "practices","medium", "team"] license = "CC BY-SA 4.0"